Ministry of Health (Alberta): Chief officers and ministers

-Ministers of Health from 2016 to present are Sarah Hoffman (February 2, 2016–April 30, 2019) in the cabinet of NDP Notley, and Tyler Shandro (2019- September 20, 2021), Jason Copping (September 21, 2021 - date) in the cabinets of Premier Jason Kenney and Danielle Smith.
+Ministers of Health from 2016 to present are Sarah Hoffman (February 2, 2016 – April 30, 2019) in the cabinet of NDP Notley, and Tyler Shandro (2019- September 20, 2021), Jason Copping (September 21, 2021 - date) in the cabinets of Premier Jason Kenney and Danielle Smith.

 Main agencies: Alberta Health Services and Covenant Health

 The Edmonton, Alberta-headquartered Alberta Health Services (AHS) was established on May 15, 2008 as a quasi-independent agency of the Alberta government with a mandate to deliver public health services throughout Alberta.
-The AHS, which is the "first province-wide, fully integrated health system", delivers medical care on behalf of the Government of Alberta's Ministry of Health.
-According to the December 31, 2019 Ernst & Young AHS performance review, the AHS serves 4.3 Million Albertans and has a staff of 125,000 staff and 10,000 physicians.
+AHS, which is the "first province-wide, fully integrated health system", delivers medical care on behalf of the Government of Alberta's Ministry of Health.
+According to the December 31, 2019 Ernst & Young AHS performance review, AHS serves 4.3 Million Albertans and has a staff of 125,000 staff and 10,000 physicians.